EnderErimhan/Hockey/README.md

 Can we predict the outcome of a hockey match based on indicators in the 1st and 2nd periods?

-The complete notebook can be accsessed [here](https://rpubs.com/Ender_Erimhan/995820)
+The complete notebook can be accessed [here](https://rpubs.com/Ender_Erimhan/995820)
 ## Data Dictionary

 The data was collected from the RIT Mens Hockey page into a csv file.
 The file in this repository is called HData2.CSV.
 The description of the explanatory variables are below: